News:

 With the money he made from mining lead Ebenezer purchased a farm which turned out to be a prime location to quarry limestone.
 In 1934 a routine blast uncovered uncovered a cave which in 1987 became a national natural landmark.

-Matches 1 to 5 of 5 » Thumbnails Only » Slide Show
+Matches 1 to 5 of 5 » See Gallery » Slide Show

 Thumb Description Linked to